Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 5 - Syncing Sensors
-A user wants to sync their SmartWeights sensor with the mobile app
+A user wants to sync their SmartWeights sensor with the mobile app.

 1. The user securely attaches the SmartWeight sensor to their dumbbell following the instructions provided via the mobile app.
 2. The user navigates to the Devices section on the app to initiate the addition of a new sensor.